-On Tuesday, decorated gymnast Simone Biles announced that she wouldn't be competing in the individual all-around competition at the 2020 Tokyo Olympics, after having withdrawn from the team finals.
-At first, spectators only knew the decision to step back from the competition — she hasn't lost an all-around event since 2013 — was caused by a medical issue.
+On Tuesday, decorated gymnast Simone Biles announced that she wouldn't be competing in the individual all-around competition at the 2020 Tokyo Olympics, after withdrawing from the team finals.
+At first, spectators only knew the decision to step back from the competition — which she hasn't lost since 2013 — was caused by a medical issue.
 But soon after, Biles clarified that her decision was based on mental health concerns.
 “We have to protect our body and our mind," Biles said in a press conference later that day.
 “It just sucks when you’re fighting with your own head."
 She added a gentle reminder that she, her teammates, and all those competing are "not just athletes, we’re people at the end of the day."

-Biles is just the most recent in a string of high-profile athletes to have spoken out about mental health and the toll that professional sports can take on their wellbeing.
+But Simone Biles is just the most recent in a string of high-profile athletes to have spoken out about mental health and the toll that professional sports can take on their wellbeing.
 Tennis pro Naomi Osaka has also come forward about the detrimental impact doing press during tournaments has had on her mental health, and decorated swimmer Michael Phelps executive-produced (and candidly spoke in) a documentary exploring the mental health challenges Olympians deal with, called The Weight of Gold.

 It’s no coincidence that the issue is in the spotlight this year.
 Considering the extended lead-up to the 2020 Tokyo Games, the still-present threat of COVID-19, and the controversy that has surrounded this year's event, it's been especially stressful for athletes, exacerbating problems that have existed in professional sports for years.